Armenia to the Wisconsin State Capitol

 “I selected the robot programming workshop, which was provided through a partnership with NASA,” he explained.
 “There, I made a radio-controlled robot.
 After this, I knew I enjoyed computer science and programming.”

 Arzumanyan will graduate with a degree in computer science – and a minor in mathematics – in May.
-Before this, however, he’ll have the chance to share some of his impressive knowledge with the world.
+Before this, however, he had the chance to share some of his impressive knowledge with the world.

-Arzumanyan will present his scientific research project – titled “Spatial Gesture Recognition with Machine Learning– on March 6 at Research in the Rotunda.
+Arzumanyan presented his scientific research project – titled “Spatial Gesture Recognition with Machine Learning– on March 6, 2024, at Research in the Rotunda.
 Held at the Wisconsin State Capitol, this annual gathering showcases the work of UW undergraduates.

-This year is a particularly noteworthy occasion, as it marks the 20th anniversary of the event.
+This year was a particularly noteworthy occasion, as it marked the 20th anniversary of the event.

 Cutting Edge Project